|Clerk's Office Temporarily Closed May 14-15|

 - Access to Court Records

-All public phone inquiries should be directed to (614)645-8186 to contact the Criminal Department Call Center.
+All public phone inquiries should be directed to (614)645-8186 to contact the Criminal/Traffic Department Call Center from 6am to 11:30 pm everyday.

 A special attorney counter and telephone line has been designated to expedite filings and requests by attorneys only.
 The telephone number for attorneys only is (614)645-8449.

 The Criminal/Traffic Department accepts all types of criminal motions, demands, and legal filings twenty-four hours a day, every day.
-The Clerk's Office notifies the appropriate prosecutor's office when a motion or demand has been filed at the defendant 's request and can provide attorneys with court-approved forms for continuances, expungements, consolidation requests, petitions for limited driving privileges forms, as well as blank subpoenas and affidavits of indigency.
+The Clerk's Office notifies the appropriate prosecutor's office when a motion or demand has been filed at the defendant's request and can provide attorneys with court-approved forms for continuances, expungements, consolidation requests, petitions for limited driving privileges forms, as well as blank subpoenas.

 A. Arraignment Hearings.
-Traffic and Criminal Arraignment court sessions are held Monday Friday at 9: 00 a. m. in the Municipal Court Building.
-A deputy clerk is scheduled in each arraignment courtroom to process the necessary paperwork and to answer any questions.
+Traffic and Criminal Arraignment court sessions are held Monday through Friday at 9:00 a.m. in the Municipal Court Building.
+A courtroom services deputy clerk is scheduled in each arraignment courtroom to process the necessary paperwork and to answer any questions.

-Effective January 4, 2010, the Clerk's Office will no longer accept same-day add-ons for arraignment court (1A/1B and 4C).
-To be added on to the arraignment court docket, the defendant must file a Request with the Clerk on the 2nd floor.
-If a defendant is requesting an extension of F&C on an unassigned traffic case, a ONE TIME 60 day continuance will be processed by the Clerk upon filing of a Request.
-The Request must be filed on or before the due date.
+Effective July 1, 2014, the Clerk's Office will accept same-day add-ons for arraignment court (1A/1B and 4C).
+To be added on to the arraignment court docket, the defendant must file a request with the Clerk on the 2nd floor between the hours of 7:30 am and 8:30 am no exceptions.
+If a defendant is requesting an extension of fines and costs on an unassigned traffic case, a ONE TIME 60 day continuance will be processed by the Clerk upon filing of a request.
+The request must be filed on or before the due date.
 All requests will be reviewed/approved by the Magistrates.
+There are no add on same day add-ons for environmental court.
+You must post the bond on these type of cases.

 Traffic Arraignment Courtrooms 1A and 1B (1st Floor)